-Pacemaker prevents fainting among select patient populationMarch 26th, 2012 in Cardiology
+Pacemaker prevents fainting among select patient populationMarch 26, 2012 in Medicine & Health / Cardiology

 A select number of patients who suffer from neurally mediated synope (NMS) a disorder in which the brain fails to regulate heart rate and blood pressure may be good candidates to receive a dual-chamber pacemaker to prevent common NMS-related fainting spells, according to research presented today at the American College of Cardiology's 61st Annual Scientific Session.
 The Scientific Session, the premier cardiovascular medical meeting, brings cardiovascular professionals together to further advances in the field.